winnieau/bootstrap_starter/README.md

 * Create bootstrap_starter directory under projects directory
 * Move css, js and fonts files to bootstrap_starter directory
 * Initiate git repo for version control
-* Edit template to just have navbar (as a starting place)
+* Edit template to just have a nav bar (as a starting place)

 ```